NoamBroit/GenAI_Final_Project-/README.md

 ## About The Project

-This project is a Proof-of-Concept (PoC) for an AI-powered recruiter assistant.
+This project is a Proof-of-Concept for an AI-powered recruiter assistant as part of **Generative AI** course by the Technion.
 The bot interacts with job candidates for a **Python Developer** position via a Streamlit chat interface (simulating SMS).

 The system orchestrates three specialized AI agents:
-- **ExitAdvisor** — decides whether to end the conversation (fine-tuned on real labeled data)
+- **Exit Advisor** - decides whether to end the conversation (fine-tuned on real labeled data)
-- **SchedulingAdvisor** — checks available interview slots from a SQL database and books them
+- **Scheduling Advisor** - checks available interview slots from a SQL database and books them
-- **InfoAdvisor** — answers candidate questions using RAG (Retrieval-Augmented Generation) over the Job Description PDF via Chroma
+- **Information Advisor** - generates quastions and answers to communicate with the candidate

 <div style="background: #1e1e2e; color: #cdd6f4; padding: 12px 16px; border-radius: 8px; margin-top: 8px;">
   <b>Technologies:</b> Python · OpenAI API · LangChain · Streamlit · ChromaDB · SQLite · Fine-Tuning · RAG